Discover how we transformed ART COLOGNE’s digital presence and helped them unlock new business opportunities.

 Challenge: Chaos during development and to many bugs.

-Solution: To improve our internal processes at "rising systems", I arranged a Figma integration with our ERP system, reducing misalignment across development teams.
+Solution: To improve our internal processes I arranged a Figma integration with our ERP system, reducing misalignment across development teams.
 When I stepped into the role of Proxy Product Owner, I also reintroduced in-depth project reviews, giving every team member a chance to contribute ideas for workflow improvements.
 This not only increased engagement and strengthened ownership of the product, but also resulted in fewer bugs and a 16% increase in completed story points.

 Example: During our planning session, I encouraged developers to restate parts of the acceptance criteria in their own personal words.
-This resulted in the most interactive and productive sprint planning sessions we’d ever had—and it’s a format we’ve continued using ever since.
+This resulted in the most interactive and productive sprint planning sessions we’d ever had and it’s a format we’ve continued using ever since.

 Challenge: Excessive feedback and a high volume of adjustments let the development slow down.